 If you have a natural gas furnace, it’s pilot light should always be blue.
 If it’s yellow, this is not only a sign of a broken furnace, but it could be leaking dangerous carbon monoxide gas, which can result in serious harm or death.
-If you notice a yellow pilot light, rust, excessive condensation, or a rotten egg smell, it’s essential to shut off your furnace immediately and contact the Bosie heating experts at Access Heating & Air.
+If you notice a yellow pilot light, rust, excessive condensation, or a rotten egg smell, it’s essential to shut off your furnace immediately and contact the Bosie heating experts at Access Heating & Air Conditioning.

 Dirty Filter (Or) Ductwork

 Every home has a certain amount of dust inside, no matter how often you clean or vacuum.
 However, if you start to notice more dust than usual, or a large amount of it coming out of your heat registers when your furnace is on, this can be a sign of a dirty filter or ductwork.
 Signs include floating dust and frequent respiratory problems like coughs and colds.
 If you or anyone in your family suffers from allergies, the amount of dust particles in the air can cause additional symptoms like watery eyes, itchiness, and headaches.
 Sometimes, this can be easily resolved by simply changing the filter in your furnace.
 Other times, however, the ductwork and furnace may need to be professionally cleaned by an HVAC technician.

 If you find yourself constantly adjusting the temperature on your thermostat to heat your home, it’s important to have an HVAC technician come out to inspect your furnace and thermostat.
 It’s possible that the thermostat needs to be replaced or that your furnace can no longer keep up with the demands of your home.